Long Tail Pro

 Here are some of the most common SEO questions:

 What should I do first to get more organic traffic?

-Failing to identify and target the correct keywords.
+Failing to identify and/or target the correct keywords.

 What is the biggest mistake site owners make in Search Engine Optimization?

-Poor keyword research, poor keyword selection, which results in targeting the wrong keywords.
+Foundational errors are the biggest mistake of all, without a doubt poor keyword research, which results in targeting the wrong keywords.